118 Quotes

 Pope John Paul II (Pope (1978–2005)) June 1988 Letter warning Archbishop Lefebvre before the Écône consecrations Source ↗

-Context: Warning sent before the June 30, 1988 consecrations, after Lefebvre announced his intention to proceed without papal mandate.
+Context: Papal warning sent shortly before the June 30, 1988 consecrations, after Lefebvre announced he would proceed without mandate.
+Shows Rome's prior notice before penalties followed.

 Church / Vatican